Raijeee/SleepSync/README.md

 Out of every programming language, I have chosen to use Python 3.x for numerous reasons.
 For starters, Python is the most well known and used programming language throughout the world (1).
 This will not only allow me to have greater access to resources and references but also the app will also be compatible with a greater number of systems, improving the overall experience of the client.
 Personally I am the most comfortable with programming Python and so not only will everything be streamlined but also the client will receive the app in a timely manner, without any extensions of the due date.
 Judging by the benefits of both the programmer and client, its safe to say that Python is the right programming language to use for this project.

 ### Why KivyMD?
+KivyMD will be used to construct the graphical user interface (GUI) for the user to navigate throughout the app.
+I have chosen KivyMD because not only is KivyMD compatible throughout all 3 main operating systems, but also is one of the more simpler GUI language to learn (2).
+KivyMD’s goal, “to approximate Google's Material Design spec as close as possible without sacrificing ease of use or application performance.”
+(3) also greatly relates to the clients experience as the GUI is what the client actually sees and a good GUI is always appreciated in every application.
+Through these reasons, I have come to the conclusion that KivyMD is the most appropriate GUI node for my project.

 ### Why SQLite?